Form Approvals

 This video tutorial (at 4m:18s) includes an example of adding recipient logic.

-Tip 1: You can use recipient logic with any type of recipient (i.e static, dynamic and group recipients).
+• You can use recipient logic with any type of recipient (i.e., static, dynamic, and group recipients).

-Tip 2: When using the is in or is not in comparison operator, enter values separated by commas.
-For example, if your question asks the user to select their Department and you want to route to the recipient if the Department is equal to Sales or Marketing, select is in for the operator and enter Sales,Marketing.
+• When using the is in or is not in comparison operator, enter values separated by commas.
+For example, if your question asks the user to select their department and you want to route to the recipient if the department is Sales or Marketing, select is in for the operator and enter Sales,Marketing.

-Tip 3: If you find yourself using recipient logic often, consider adding dynamic recipients instead.
-Refer to options 2 (a), 2 (b) and 2 (c) of this support article for guidance on adding dynamic recipients.
+• If you find yourself using recipient logic often, consider adding dynamic recipients instead.
+Refer to Option 2 of this support article for guidance on adding dynamic recipients.

 What's next: